 Since there was a marathon in Jerusalem today we had a slight change of plans which became some pilgrims’ favourite part of the day.
 We walked (instead of riding our bus) from the Upper Room, through the Kidron Valley, to the Garden of Gethsemane, just as Jesus did over 2000 years ago.
 It was a lovely walk and gave us time to prepare our hearts for the garden.
 In Gethsemane we again embodied the gospel reading, where Jesus asks his disciples to wait and pray with him, and he asks his Father if there is another way.
 We all ask God for a different option when our lives are taking paths which we do not want, but often, like when Jesus asked, the answer is no, and sometimes we do not want to hear it.
 We prayed that we would be open to God’s mercy, as we had the opportunity for Reconciliation in the Garden of Gethsemane.

 After our long morning we had a break for lunch and then we were able to visit the Pool of Bethesda and the Church of St. Anne.
 Dedicated to St. Anne, the mother of Mary, the church is beautiful in its stark walls and huge vaulted ceilings.
-I was blessed to be able to sing Ave Maria here, as I was at the Church of the Annunciation, and again the acoustics make the experience so much more spiritual.
+I was blessed to be able to sing Ave Maria here (as I also did in the Church of the Annunciation) and again the acoustics make the experience so much more spiritual.

 Our final stop today was at St. Peter in Gallicantu, which is where Jesus was brought by the soldiers after they arrested him in Gethsemane.
 So he would have been dragged back along the Last Path (the same path he followed to go to the garden) all the way back up the Kidron Valley to this place.
 Some of the original steps are still there, and the courtyard has been recreated as well; you can really picture Peter waiting for news of Jesus and then denying he even new him.
 And we were even able to go down under the church and see a cave like the one which would have been Jesus’ prison for that last night.